Skip to content

 How Much Is Child Support in Louisiana?

-If you make $60,000 a year in Louisiana, child support for 1 child is estimated at $591 per month ($7,092 per year) based on the Louisiana Child Support Guidelines (La.
-R.S.
-9:315).
+If you make $60,000 a year in Louisiana, child support for 1 child is estimated at $756 per month ($9,072 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Louisiana Child Support Estimates by Income (2026)